objectiv/objectiv.io/docs/docs/the-project/FAQ.md

 ##### MODELING

 ### What does Objectiv’s tracker data look like?
 Rich, descriptive, clean and well-structured.
-Check out our our [sandboxed notebook](https://notebook.objectiv.io/lab?path=product_analytics.ipynb) to play with Objectiv.
-It uses the real untransformed data that was collected with an unaltered version of Objectiv's tracker.
+Check out our our [Quickstart Guide](/quickstart-guide) to play with Objectiv locally.
+It includes real untransformed data that was collected with an unaltered version of Objectiv's tracker.

 ### Why is Objectiv SQL-based?
 SQL is widely used, versatile, not overly complex, and with developments in cloud technology, SQL databases have become very powerful and scalable.
 It’s supported by all major cloud providers and easy to self host.